Describing Data Discover Story (2024)

 Describing Data Using Bar Graph

-Bar diagrams can be used to get an impression of the distribution of a discrete or categorical data set and can also be used to compare groups, and categories in explanatory data analysis (EDA) to illustrate the major features of the distribution of the data in a convenient form.
+Bar diagrams can be used to get an impression of the distribution of a discrete or categorical data set.
+They can also be used to compare groups, and categories in explanatory data analysis (EDA) to illustrate the major features of the data distribution in a convenient form.

 A graphical representation in which the discrete classes are reported on the horizontal axis and the class frequencies on the vertical axis and the class frequencies are proportional to the heights of the bars.
 It is a way of summarizing a set of categorical data.